Sunday, September 29, 2024

 1. Someone on the internet says they know my IP address, I am scared.

 There is a common misconception among many internet users that knowing their IP address somehow gives someone the power to "hack" them.
 This myth has been spread by non-technical users, social media, and news outlets, among others.
 The fact is, every website you visit knows your IP address because it needs this information to send content (text, images, etc.) to your browser so that it can be displayed on your screen.
 This is how everything on the internet works, not just websites.
 In addition to your IP address, your internet browser provides much more information to the websites you visit than you may realize.
 Visit this link (https://myip.selvansoft.com) to see some (not all) of the details your browser shares with websites you visit.
 An IP address is just a number; only your Internet Service Provider (ISP) knows that it was assigned to you, and they will not disclose your information unless they receive a request from law enforcement accompanied by a proper court order.
 Being afraid that someone knows your IP address is like worrying that people saw your car’s license plate number while you were driving around the city.
 Unless you’ve committed a crime and are fleeing from law enforcement, this isn’t a problem.
 Similarly, if you haven’t done anything unlawful online, you have nothing to worry about if someone claims they have your IP address.
 They can’t do anything with it.
+With that said, and to be thorough on this FAQ answer, I wanted to add the following.
+If you intentionally expose a vulnerable service or, worse, enable UPnP (some do this for running a gaming server without fully understanding the impact), it is possible for someone to attack your machine.
+Last but not least, if someone with a deep understanding of TCP/IP networking is determined to attack you for some strange reason, they can always perform a DOS attack on your router using just your public IP (you don't need to expose anything) and knock it offline.
+But while this is possible, it is not probable.

 2. I got an email mentioning Pegasus, is this real?